Set Up Google Maps in GravityView Maps

 Frontend API Key (restricted)

-Used to display maps to site visitors.
-This key is exposed in the browser and can be restricted to only work on your domain.
+Used to load and display the map to site visitors.
+This key is exposed in the browser.

 Backend API Key (unrestricted)